jankapunkt/meteor-autoform-tags/README.md

 ### Changelog

+**2.0.0**

+* Breaking change: default export is a module with dynamic import, see documentation on how to import

 **1.3.0**
 * use `textarea` instead of `contenteditable` to fix iOS input bug
 * redesign layout for better ux